eastmaels/steemblog.github.io/_posts/account/deanliu/2016-07-29_geometry-of-tokyo-a-collection-of-shapes-and-light-and-shadows-from-my-trip.md

 - - -

-This page is synchronized from the post: [Geometry of Tokyo - a collection of shapes and light and shadows from my trip](https://steemit.com/@deanliu/geometry-of-tokyo-a-collection-of-shapes-and-light-and-shadows-from-my-trip)
+This page is synchronized from the post: ['Geometry of Tokyo - a collection of shapes and light and shadows from my trip'](https://steemit.com/@deanliu/geometry-of-tokyo-a-collection-of-shapes-and-light-and-shadows-from-my-trip)